nabilgithub258/Affairs_Data_EDA_FE_PCA_ML_Python/README.md

-# Affairs Dataset Analysis & Predictions
+# Affairs Dataset Analysis & Prediction

 This project involves an in-depth analysis of the "Affairs" dataset to understand the factors influencing extramarital affairs.
 The work includes Exploratory Data Analysis (EDA), Feature Engineering (FE), and Machine Learning (ML) predictions.